sboily/kamailio-wazo/README.md

     postgres> ALTER USER postgres WITH ENCRYPTED PASSWORD '<postgres_password>';
     postgres> exit;

+Add your subnet or ip to the file /etc/postgresql/9.4/main/pg_hba.conf.

 Edit the pgpass file add the following line.
 In most cases, the IP address will be the same as your xivo.
 The default port for postgres is 5432.